Tuesday, July 22, 2008

 You can get way more fancy, for instance search multiple blogs at once, using a Google Custom Search box, but for a 5 minute blog upgrade, this is all that you need.

-• Search only your blog.
+• Search only the posts, in the one blog.

 • Search your blog directly, not from search engine cache.
 No waiting for search engine updates.